 Treating Hepatitis B (HBV)

 Acute hepatitis B symptoms usually go away.
-Follow your doctor’s instructions for follow-up to be sure the virus is gone.
+You can be treated for hepatitis B, but there is no cure.
+Follow your doctor's instructions for follow-up to be sure the virus is gone from your blood.
 If you develop chronic hepatitis B, you can help your body fight it.
 Your doctor may tell you to:

 A diet low in fat, high in fiber, and full of fresh fruits and vegetables helps you maintain your health.